physta/beautiful-jekyll/finite_elements.md

 ### KCM hydodynamic equation in finite element simulations

-In recent years the [nanoTransport Group](http://grupsderecerca.uab.cat/nanotransport/en){:target="_blank_"} of Universitat Autonoma de Barcelona has been developing a theoretical framework to study thermal transport at the nanoscale in complex devices.
-While simple geometries like nanowires or thin films can be predicted from classical models with effective parameters or suppression functions, complex geometries of real devices requies more specific treatment.
-The direct solution of the BTE in such cases is of high complexity and computationaly unachievable nowadays.
+In recent years the [nanoTransport Group](http://grupsderecerca.uab.cat/nanotransport/en){:target="_blank_"} of Universitat Autònoma de Barcelona has been developing a theoretical framework to study thermal transport at the nanoscale in complex devices.
+While simple geometries like nanowires or thin films can be predicted from classical models with effective parameters or suppression functions, complex geometries of real devices requires more specific treatment.
+The direct solution of the BTE in such cases is of high complexity and computationally unachievable nowadays.
 The hydrodynamic model proposed by the [nanoTransport Group](http://grupsderecerca.uab.cat/nanotransport/en){:target="_blank_"} is providing good agreement with experimental setups in collaboration with the [Quantum Engineered Systems & Technology](https://nanohub.org/groups/quest/){:target="_blank_"} group from Purdue University.